Unusual wave-packet spreading and entanglement dynamics in non-Hermitian disordered many-body systems: Abstract

 \section{Abstract}

-Diffusion, dephasing and non-Hermiticity collaborate and realize an unconventional entanglement dynamics in a disordered, interacting and asymmetric (non-reciprocal) quantum media.
-Taking the Hatano-Nelson model as a concrete example, we first consider how diffusion occurs in a non-Hermitian disordered system for demonstraing that it is very different from the Hermitian case.
-Interestingly, a cascade like diffusion process as in the Hermitian case is suppressed in the clean limit and at weak disorder, while it revives in the vicinity of the localization-delocalization transition.
+Non-Hermiticity and dephasing, collaborating in a unusual wave packet dynamics, realizes unconventional entanglement evolution in a disordered, interacting and asymmetric (non-reciprocal) quantum media.
+Taking the Hatano-Nelson model as a concrete example, we first consider how wave packet spreads in a non-Hermitian disordered system for demonstraing that it is very different from the Hermitian case.
+Interestingly, a cascade like wave packet spreading as in the Hermitian case is suppressed in the clean limit and at weak disorder, while it revives in the vicinity of the localization-delocalization transition.
 Based on this observation, we then analyze how the entanglement entropy of the system evolves in the interacting non-Hermitian model, revealing its non-monotonic evolution in time.
 We clarify the different roles of dephasing in the time evolution of entanglement entropy in Hermitian and non-Hermitian systems, and show that the many-body dynamics is governed by a principle different from the Hermitian case.
-The size dependence of the results suggests with the increase of disorder, a (reentrant) area-volume-area law crossover of the maximal entanglement entropy.
+The size dependence of the results suggests with the increase of disorder, a unusual area-volume-area law crossover of the maximal entanglement entropy.
 To analyze the effects of disorder on a firm basis, using the Hermitian limit as a benchmark, we employ a quasi-periodic disorder (Aubry-Andr\'{e} model) in the analyses.